-We aim to process tax returns within 50 business days.
-If you lodged your tax return online using myTax, our standard processing time is 12 business days.
+We aim to process tax returns within 10 weeks.
+If you lodged your tax return online using myTax, our standard processing time is 2 weeks.

 Definitions

 Some of the following definitions apply to all questions, while some only apply to specific questions.
 Each definition identifies which question it applies to.